medic/cht-core/TESTING.md

 1. Click the plus to add a configuration.
 1. Select Protractor
 1. Set the configuration file to the path of `<cht-core-repo>/tests/conf.js`
-1. Set Node Interperter is set to your node install.
+1. Set Node Interpreter is set to your node install.
 1. Set Protractor package is set to the `<cht-core-repo>/node_modules/protractor`
 1. Set the Protractor options to `--capabilities.chromeOptions.args=start-maximized --jasmine.DEFAULT_TIMEOUT_INTERVAL=120000`  These are optional.
 1. Select the radio button for Test
 1. Enter the path to the Test file Ex: `<cht-core-repo>/tests/e2e/login/login.specs.js`
 1. Enter the test name.
 This is a bit of a chore.
 IntelliJ will automatically add the regex flags for begins(`^`) of line and end of line(`$`).
 Protractor presents the name for matching as the Describe description followed by the It description.
 To run the login test for should have a title you would need to put this as your matcher. `Login tests : should have a title`.
 An alternative would be to select Test File and run the entire file.
-You can add an `x` infront of `it` to disable the ones you do not need.
+You can add an `x` in front of `it` to disable the ones you do not need.
 EX: `xit('should login`)
 1. Click ok
 1. Click the run configuration dropdown and select the protractor config.
 1. In a terminal run `grunt e2e-deploy`   NOTE: This has to happen each time you run.
-1. Click debug button in webstorm.
+1. Click debug button in IntelliJ.